faa1337/madKDE/README.md

 - Patch Kate to open as root.
 - Patch Dolphin to open as root.
 - Patch sddm to login as root.
-- Add important environment to the root user.
+- Add important PATH environment to the root user.